fboes/blogophon/docs/markdown.md

 Some paragraph with **bold** text, linking to [an example](https://www.example.com/).

 Another paragraph with some _italic_ text.
 And there is also `typewriter-style code`.

+This [example](https://www.example.com/ "nomention") will not be mentioned used for Webmentions.

+This [example](https://www.example.com/ "nofollow") will not followed by search engine robots.

 ```